pmcollins/gumdrop/gumdrop.sql/README.md

 ##### Update

 The scope of an update may not lend itself to object relational mapping (without a lot of complication): given an entity, which of its attributes are to be explicitly updated?
-And if we want to update a huge number of rows, should we require pre-constructing entities for each of those rows?
-Of course not.
-An `Updater`, therefore is a separate class which doesn't use O/R mapping.
+And if we want to update a huge number of rows, we don't want to pre-construct the entities we want to update.
+In Gumdrop, an `Updater`, therefore, is a separate class which doesn't use O/R mapping.